 At this point, the jury is still out on whether the Asian financial crisis is best interpreted as a solvency or a liquidity crisis.
 The inability of crisis countries to raise funds on private capital markets is consistent with either interpretation.
-This inability to raise funds, however, meant that positions in export markets.

-The concern with competitiveness has been evident throughout the region, as even non-crisis countries such as Singapore and Taiwan floated their currencies in response to the sharp depreciations undergone by the currencies of the crisis countries, with an eye to preserving their competitive the liquid resources available to each of these countries for the purpose of conducting foreign exchange market intervention were limited to their stocks of usable foreign exchange reserves.
+This inability to raise funds, however, meant that the liquid resources available to each of these countries for the purpose of conducting foreign exchange market intervention were limited to their stocks of usable foreign exchange reserves.
 Countries in the region that avoided the worst effects of the crisis had in common either a limited degree of integration with international capital markets (China, India, Vietnam), or truly massive foreign exchange reserves (China, Singapore, Taiwan Province of China).
 Indeed, even Hong Kong SAR, which did not escape a severe attack on its currency in October of 1997, was able to successfully weather that attack partly as a result of its truly enormous stock of foreign exchange reserves.
 Figure 3 shows that reserve stocks among the crisis countries were indeed substantially lower than among several countries that weathered the crisis more successfully.
+27

 Thus, the desire to accumulate reserves so as to secure a liquidity buffer against future shocks provides an alternative explanation of exchange rate policy in the post-crisis countries.
 Because reserve accumulation tends to sustain a depreciated value of the currency relative to what would have happened otherwise, while the desire to resist currency appreciation implies foreign exchange market intervention in the form of reserve accumulation, we cannot distinguish between these possible motivations on the basis of the observation that these countries have been engaged in substantial reserve accumulation.
 However, we have some direct evidence that reserve accumulation was an explicit objective of policy, rather than simply a byproduct of an attempt to moderate the appreciation of the real effective exchange rate.
-The Korean Letter of Intent of November 1999, for example, stipulated an exchange rate policy consisting of "smoothing operations consistent with a further buildup of usable reserves," and a reserve floor was established as part of the Korean program which envisioned a buildup of reserves over time.
+The Korean Letter of Intent of November 1999, for example, stipulated an exchange rate policy consisting of "smoothing operations consistent with a further buildup of usable reserves," and a reserve floor was established as part of the Korean program, which envisioned a buildup of reserves over time.